W. Jeff Edenfield, MD

 He is an active member of the South Carolina Cancer Alliance (SCCA), a statewide non-profit organization dedicated to reducing the impact of cancer on all people in South Carolina, is involved in multiple cancer support programs for patients and families in the Upstate region of South Carolina.
 He is Board Certified in Internal Medicine, Hematology and Oncology.

-Julie C. Martin, MSN, APRN, NP
+Julie C. Martin, DNP

 Jan Kueber, RN, BSN, OCN